grahamhz/pane-switcher/readme.md

  */
 $scope.control.push_popup = function(tag, attrs, popup)
 {
     // optionally limit the number of popups on screen if(popupStack.length >= 1)
     {
         $scope.control.pop_popup();
     }

-    // build new popup element
-    var popup = angular.element(document.createElement(tag)); // create element where tag is the name of the popup directive you're creating
+    // create element where tag is the name of the popup directive you're creating var popup = angular.element(document.createElement(tag));
-    $scope.popup = popup; // save a reference to the scope of this popup popup.attr('data', 'popup'); // add attribute to element so it can access the popup object we just set on this scope popup.addClass('popup-enter'); // add any relevant classes
+    // save a reference to the scope of this popup
+    $scope.popup = popup;
+    // add attribute to element so it can access the popup object we just set on this scope popup.attr('data', 'popup');
+     // add any relevant classes
+    popup.addClass('popup-enter');

 	// add any attributes passed in through attr parameter if(attrs !== null && attrs !== undefined)